giellalt/giellalt.github.io/MaturityClassification.md

 ## Experiment ![Maturity: Production](https://img.shields.io/badge/Maturity-Experiment-black.svg)

-### General criteria

 This category also covers student exercises (published with permission).
 The point of such exercises is not to make a working system, but to explore the possibilities for language technology.
 Such work can of course be extended and in the end result in a fully working, production tool.

+### General criteria

 * license not required, but is nice
 * may not build at all
 * Divvun Manager:
     * might not be available
-    * only available in the nightly channel
+    * if available: only available in the nightly channel
+* rule of thumb: may not work at all

 ### Application specific criteria

 #### Language model
-* fragmentary grammar/model/layout
+* fragmentary grammar
 * less than 1k lexical entries

 #### Dictionary
-* content set up for experimental purposes
+* less than 1k lexical entries

 #### Keyboard
-* content set up for experimental purposes
+* all letters may not be included
+* layout experimental, will change

 #### Spell checker
-* content set up for experimental purposes
+* see language model above
+* no adaptation of error model
+* no weighting corpus

 ## Alpha ![Maturity: Production](https://img.shields.io/badge/Maturity-Alpha-red.svg)

 ### General criteria

 * license highly recommended
 * Divvun Manager:
     * is available